-Usually, a long-term care (LTC) facility, (such as a nursing home) has its own pharmacy, or a pharmacy that supplies drugs for all of its residents.
+Usually, a long-term care (LTC) facility (such as a nursing home) has its own pharmacy, or a pharmacy that supplies drugs for all of its residents.
 If you are a resident of a long-term care facility, you may get your prescription drugs through the facility's pharmacy as long as it is part of our network.

 Check your Provider Directory to find out if your long-term care facility's pharmacy is part of our network.
-If it isn't, or if you need more information, please contact Customer Care.
-(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.)
+If it isn't, or if you need more information, please contact Member Services (phone numbers are printed on the back cover of this booklet).

-What if you're a resident in a long-term care facility and become a new member of the plan?
+What if you're a resident in a long-term care (LTC) facility and become a new member of the plan?

-If you need a drug that is not in our Drug Guide (see Chapter 6, Section 1.1 of this booklet for how to access the Drug Guide) or is restricted in some way, the plan will cover a temporary supply of your drug during the first 90 days of your membership.
-The total supply will be for a maximum of a 31 day supply, or less if your prescription is written for fewer days.
+If you need a drug that is not in our Drug Guide or is restricted in some way, the plan will cover a temporary supply of your drug during the first 90 days of your membership.
+The total supply will be for a maximum of 31 days, or less if your prescription is written for fewer days.
 (Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.)
-If needed, we will cover additional refills during your first 90 days in the plan.

-If you have been a member of the plan for more than 90 days and need a drug that is not in our Drug Guide or if the plan has any restriction on the drug's coverage, we will cover one 31 day supply, or less if your prescription is written for fewer days.
+If you have been a member of the plan for more than 90 days and need a drug that is not in our Drug Guide or if the plan has any restriction on the drug's coverage, we will cover one 31-day supply, or less if your prescription is written for fewer days.